European Youth Chess Championship

 The European Youth Chess Championship is organized by the European Chess Union (ECU) in groups under 8, 10, 12, 14, 16 and 18 years old.

+History

 The first tournament was held in 1991, and the under 8 category was introduced in 2007.

 Until 2002 there was also a tournament for the under 20 group (see European Junior Chess Championship).
 There are also specific tournaments for girls only, in the same age categories.